Opportunities for CBSC Fellows and Others Interested in Community Building and Related Endeavors

 Information on this program can be found here.
-The application deadline is in January 2019 but any interested students should attend information sessions, if possible in advance.
+The application deadline is typically very early in the calendar year (likely January 2020) but any interested students are strongly encouraged to attend information sessions, if possible in advance.

 civic and community engagement programs

 Emory’s Office of Civic and Community Engagement is the home for the CBC Fellows program, but also runs other initiatives with heavy community engagement.
-If you are interested in hands-on work in local public schools, teaching debate to elementary and middle schools or working with new Americans on their language skills, CCE has a program for you.
-Please visit the CCE main website here for more information or stop by our office in the AMUC suite 110 to talk with any of our staff.
+If you are interested in hands-on work in local public schools, teaching debate to elementary and middle schools exploring a wide range of service opportunities or working with new Americans on their language skills, CCE has a program for you.
+Please visit the CCE main website here for more information or stop by our office in the Emory Student Center S330 to talk with any of our staff.